Harley’s lymphoma tumour shock

 “During the month between getting my appendix removed and my first PET scan, the tumour had grown from nothing to the size of a softball,” explains Harley.

 “There were no warning signs, I only started getting symptoms at the end of January with really bad pains in my abdomen and terrible back aches from the tumour pushing on my spine.”

 The diagnosis was a big shock to the whole family who live in country town Geraldton, a five-hour drive north of Perth, where Harley needed to receive life-saving treatment.

 “I just burst into tears and a million questions ran through my mind,” remembers Harley’s wife, Jess.
-The Leukaemia Foundation’s resource hub here has the latest videos, stories, downloads, information, subscriptions and more for those facing lymphoma.

 With three young children, 7-year-old Adelaide, William, 5, and 1-year-old Belle, having to uproot the entire family to Perth seemed daunting – but necessary considering treatment could take up to six months.